 - (c) Flexible programming for high-impact projects and under-served countries: - (i) Large-scale, high-impact projects: Projects with the potential to deliver significant, rapid, sustained emission reduction must become a regular part of the GEF portfolio.
-These large-scale, high-impact projects will be needed particularly in countries with economies in transition and fastgrowing urban centers.
+These large-scale, high-impact projects will be needed particularly in countries with economies in transition and fast-growing urban centers.
 To encourage these projects, GEF may consider incentives, regional approaches, and public private partnerships. - (ii) Flexible programming for least developed countries (LDCs) and Small Island Developing States (SIDS): Incentive programs for expedited and flexible programming for LDCs and SIDS may be pursued to promote clean energy access for SIDs and LDCs. - (d) Flexibility for regional projects and programs: The Climate Change Mitigation focal area has supported regional projects, such as the Strategic Program for West Africa, and regional Climate Technology and Financing Center projects.
 In GEF-6, Agencies will be encouraged to identify themes in climate change that would allow for rapid replication and adoption of regional programs.
 Topics may include energy access, innovation and technology transfer promotion, energy efficiency appliances and equipment, transboundary SFM, and regional sustainable agriculture efforts. - (e) Catalyzing private sector engagement: To help catalyze investments and leverage opportunities, the Climate Change Mitigation focal area will also actively pursue projects with private sector engagement.
 Agencies will be encouraged to submit projects that are aligned with the GEF-6 private sector engagement options.
-Some examples of how the GEF will encourage private sector engagement are listed below. - (i) Public Private Partnerships (PPP)

-Clean energy and low-carbon technologies are rapidly going down the cost curve and achieve high penetration rates in some GEF recipient countries.
+Some examples of how the GEF will encourage private sector engagement are listed below. - (i) Public Private Partnerships (PPP) Clean energy and low-carbon technologies are rapidly going down the cost curve and achieve high penetration rates in some GEF recipient countries.
 However, this growth is not consistent, reliable, or uniform across the countries.
 New PPP have proven successful in promoting low-carbon investments through loans, equity investments, and risk-sharing.
-The Climate Change Mitigation focal area will encourage countries to consider PPPs under the non-grant set-aside and within the focal area allocation.

-(ii) Risk-mitigation and structured financing tools Clean energy and low-carbon technologies are often perceived as risky by potential investors.
-The development of new tools to assess risks and their applications may help those countries having difficulty attracting strong private sector investment for clean energy.
+The Climate Change Mitigation focal area will encourage countries to consider PPPs under the non-grant set-aside and within the focal area allocation. - (ii) Risk-mitigation and structured financing tools applications may help those countries having difficulty attracting strong private sector investment for clean energy.
 For example, the GEF support may support policy de-risking through reforms, and may also pilot and validate insurance programs applied to policy risk for renewable power purchase agreements.
 Other areas are structured financing tools that allow the GEF to reduce risk and attract institutional investors.